bemasc/ds-glue/draft-schwartz-ds-glue.md

             IN DS $DSGLUE(_dns.ns1., NSEC, _dns.ns1.example.com.)
 ~~~

-This arrangement prevents an adversary from inserting forged A or SVCB records for ns1.example.com into the delegation response.
+This arrangement prevents an adversary from inserting forged records for ns1.example.com or _dns.ns1.example.com into the delegation response.

 Note that although there is an NSEC record denying the existence of A records for ns1.example.com, it is treated as a glue record that only applies during delegation, so such records can still be resolved if they exist.